-Local conditions (TMA conditions) [Awaiting definition from NGGD].
-Low pressure gas holders (mcm) Column, spiral guided vessels or MAN (waterless) holders associated with the storage of natural gas at low pressures less than 75 mbarg.
+Local conditions (TMA conditions) Local conditions imposed by a Highway Authority in relation to TMA Low pressure gas holders (mcm) Column, spiral guided vessels or MAN (waterless) holders associated with the storage of natural gas at low pressures less than 75 mbarg.
 Volume measured in millions of cubic metres (mcm).
 Low risk assets Means assets where the focus is on protecting capital and gaining a modest return (e.g. gilts).
 LP Low Pressure in the range of 0-75 mbarg.
 LTS Local Transmission System is the pipeline system operating at >7 barg that transports gas from NTS offtakes to distribution systems.
 Some large users may take their gas direct from the LTS.
 LTS diversion A rechargeable or non rechargeable diversion of an LTS pipeline.
 LTS pipeline Local Transmission System pipeline system transporting gas from an Offtake or other Direct Feed to the gas distribution systems or a specific large customer.
 LTS pipelines and installations Local Transmission pipeline with associated installations including pig traps and above ground installations (AGI).
 LTS PRS Local Transmission System pressure reduction station.
 LTS storage project New asset constructed on the Local Transmission System primarily to provide diurnal storage for a GDN.
 Mains (distribution) Pipes used to distribute gas at a pressure <=7 barg to more than two supply points (or with the potential to supply more than two supply points) but not including risers.
 Mains replacement prioritisation system (mrps) The computer system and algorithm used to calculate the risk of an incident from an individual metallic gas pipe.
 Mains replacement driven service transfers The disconnection of an existing service from a main and subsequent reconnection onto a new main.
 Maintenance Maintenance is the examination of plant and equipment within the Network.
 These include costs associated with operational property and IT.
 These activities are split into three activities: routine, non-routine and exceptional items maintenance (see separate definitions).
 Major incidents For regulatory reporting purposes is defined as a major incident when there is a loss of supply to greater than 250 customers following a single incident.
 Management services IT directors and other costs of running the IT function not covered by other areas.
-Materials The physical components that go into the make-up of a tangible asset or are used for maintenance or other duties for the activities undertaken by the licensee and related parties.